 “It must have brought back some memories from somewhere.
 It was hilarious.”

-It may nothave had the desired effect: Juventus won the first leg 3-1 – though Fulham responded with a historic 4-1 victory in the reverse leg, helping them on their way to the 2010 Europa League final, where they were beaten by Atletico Madrid.
+It didn't have the desired effect: Juventus won the first leg 3-1 – though Fulham responded with an historic 4-1 victory in the reverse leg, helping them on their way to the 2010 Europa League final, where they were beaten by Atletico Madrid.

 And Zamora would even go so far to say that Hodgson is the best manager he has ever worked under.